American Hockey League

 The American Hockey League (AHL) is a professional ice hockey league in North America that serves as the primary developmental league of the National Hockey League (NHL).
-The league comprises 32 teams, with 26 in the United States and 6 in Canada.
+The league comprises 32 teams, with 25 in the United States and 7 in Canada.

-As of the 2024–25 AHL season, all 32 NHL teams held affiliations with an AHL team.
+As of the 2025–26 AHL season, all 32 NHL teams held affiliations with an AHL team.
 Historically, when an NHL team does not have an AHL affiliate, its players are assigned to AHL teams affiliated with other NHL franchises.
 The league offices are located in Springfield, Massachusetts, and its current president is Scott Howson.

-A player must be at least 18 years old and not belong to a junior ice hockey team to be eligible.
+A player must be at least 18 years of age and not belong to a junior ice hockey team to be eligible.
 The league limits the number of experienced professional players in a team's lineup during any given game; a team may dress a maximum of six skaters who are both 25 years old (or older) by July 1 of the current season and have accumulated more than 260 regular season games played across the National Hockey League, American Hockey League, Kontinental Hockey League, or the six founding leagues of the Champions Hockey League.
 Goaltenders are exempt from this rule, and games played in the European Elite Leagues before and during a player's final U-20 year will not count towards the Veteran Rule qualifications.

 The annual playoff champion is awarded the Calder Cup, named for Frank Calder, the first president (1917–1943) of the NHL.
-The defending champions following the 2024–25 season are the Abbotsford Canucks, winning their first Calder Cup in franchise history.
+The defending champions following the 2025–26 season are the Toronto Marlies, winning their second Calder Cup in franchise history.

 History

 Predecessor leagues

-The AHL traces its origins directly to two predecessor professional leagues: the Canadian-American Hockey League (the "Can-Am" League), founded in 1926, and the first International Hockey League, established in 1929.
-Although the Can-Am League never operated with more than six teams, the departure of the Boston Bruin Cubs after the 1935–36 season reduced it down to just four member clubs: the Springfield Indians, Philadelphia Ramblers, Providence Reds, and New Haven Eagles for the first time in its history.
-At the same time, the then-rival IHL lost half of its eight members after the 1935–36 season, leaving it with just four member teams: the Buffalo Bisons, Syracuse Stars, Pittsburgh Hornets, and Cleveland Falcons.
+The AHL traces its origins directly to two predecessor high-level minor leagues: the Canadian-American Hockey League (the "Can-Am" League), founded in 1926, and the first International Hockey League, established in 1929.
+Although the Can-Am League never operated with more than six teams, the departure of the Boston Bruin Cubs after the 1935–36 season left it with just four member clubs for the first time in its history: the Springfield Indians, Philadelphia Ramblers, Providence Reds, and New Haven Eagles.
+At the same time, the then-rival IHL saw three of its members fold and two others merge after the 1935–36 season, also leaving it with just four member teams: the Buffalo Bisons, Syracuse Stars, Pittsburgh Hornets, and Cleveland Falcons.